 How to Manage Your Mail While Traveling Abroad

 Now the age-old question...how do you handle mail as a digital nomad?
 A virtual mailbox is your ideal solution if you don’t want to rely on (or burden) friends and family to receive and open your personal mail.
-You’ll never have to update a change of address.

 What is a Virtual Mailbox